Implants That Fit You, Down to the Fibre

 Co-Founder & CEO

-Born to a family of entrepreneurs, Dylan is determined to continue a family legacy of successful business and social good.
-Currently an MD PhD at the University of Oxford specialising in Musculoskeletal Tissue Engineering, he is fully funded by the Kennedy Trust's OxKen Studentship.
+Dylan began an MD-PhD track at the University of Oxford specialising in musculoskeletal tissue engineering, funded by the Kennedy Trust Ox-Ken Studentship, but left the program to focus full-time on Klona Biotech.
 He has NZ Scholarships in Biology, Physics, and History, and has leadership experience as a sergeant in Singapore's elite Intelligence Recon formation.
 He co-founded the Oxford Biohacking Society, helping it grow to its current 500+ members; is a Foresight Institute longevity grantee, and is part of the first UK cohort of Fifty Years' 5050 program.

 Thomas Groom